Facts About Morning Breath

 Everyone Gets Morning Breath

 Saliva is nature's way of protecting us from bad breath because healthy saliva contains high concentrations of oxygen, which is the natural enemy of anaerobic, bad breath bacteria.
 Unfortunately, as we sleep throughout the night, our salivary glands slow down because our brain knows we are not eating.
-As a matter of fact, for many older people, the salivary glands shut down completely.
+As a matter of fact, for many older people, the salivary glands shut down nearly completely.

 This slowdown or shutdown, combined with the constant flow of air over our palate when we snore or breathe through our mouths, makes for a very dry tongue, mouth and throat.
 These happen to be the breeding grounds of the anaerobic, sulfur-producing bacteria that cause bad breath and taste disorders - and without enough saliva to protect us, the bad breath bacteria thrive during the night.